dbrumley/harness-training-bae/mayhem-profile/mayhem-profile-lab.md

 --------------------------------------------------------------------------------
 ## Internal - Remove from document  before the tutorial:
 TODO:
-Create container for this tutorial:
+Mayhem-profile needs to be installed on the provided VMs.
 Either Ubuntu/Debian with mayhem-profile installed.
 Run:  sudo echo 0 | sudo tee /proc/sys/kernel/perf_event_paranoid
 Create a profie-openssl-lab with the test cases & two libraries version (available at the mayhem-profile repo).

 Known issues, need to be fixed for the LAB
 (TODO: the list below is copied from slack chat, add Jira tasks #, once @@ opens them)